phthom/IBMCloudPrivate/3-KubernetesLab.md

 `kubectl expose deployment/hello-world --type=NodePort --port=8080 --name=hello-world-service --target-port=8080`

+Take a note of the NodePort in the description.
+The NodePord is working against the public IP address of the worker node (in this case this is our unique **ipaddress**)

-Perform a curl <public-IP>:<nodeport> to confirm your new code is active.
+Perform a curl http://<public-IP>:<nodeport> to confirm your new code is active or open a browser and

 ![New Application up and running](./images/NewApp.png)